-The cost of gold and gold jewellery (including making charges), owned by the Company is determined on the basis of weighted average cost.
+The cost of gold and gold jewellery (including making charges), owned by the Company is determined on the basis of first-in, first-out (FIFO) cost.

-Cost of unfixed gold and scrap gold is determined on the basis of bullion rate prevailing as at the date of reporting and a corresponding liability towards suppliers is recorded for the same amount for unfixed gold.
+Cost of unfixed gold and scrap gold is determined on the basis of bullion rate prevailing as at the date of reporting and a corresponding liability for loan obtained from banks is recorded for the same amount for unfixed gold.